redspark-io/RSRealmHelper/README.md

 try! realmHelper.deleteAll(type: EmployeeRealm.self)
 ```

-If you need to delete entities using a cascade method, you need to implement the `CascadeDeletable` protocol in your entity to map the properties that need to be deleted together the entity:
+If you need to delete entities using a cascade method, you need to implement the `CascadeDeletable` protocol in your entity to map the properties that need to be deleted together:

 ```swift
 final class CompanyRealm: Object {